These are some helpful links and tutorials related to StarTools and other image processing resources.

 StarTools was created to complement the many freely available stacking and pre-processing solutions with unique, state-of-the art post-processing functionality.

-Some of these solution provide basic post-processing function as well.
-Please note that only pre-processing and stacking should be performed in these applications in order for signal evolution Tracking to work and achieve optimal results; Tracking cannot track signal and noise propagation that happened in other applications.
-Do not stretch, color calibrate, perform gradient removal, or perform any other operations beyond initial calibration in these applications.
+Many stacking solutions provide rudimentary post-processing functions as well.
+Please note that only pre-processing and stacking should be performed in these applications in order for StarTools' signal evolution Tracking to work and achieve optimal results; Tracking cannot track signal and noise propagation that happened in other applications.
+As such, please do not stretch, color calibrate, perform gradient removal, or perform any other operations beyond initial calibration in these applications.

 Thank you StarTools for turning my average photos into amazing ones.